Saweetie, Haddish lead Grammys red carpet in pink, sparkle - NewsBreak

 Saweetie’s full skirt and bra top were paired with long matching gloves.
 Billy Porter, always a fashion standout, also went with fuchsia in a trouser look that had a sheer button-down shirt and long ruffled cape from Valentino.

-Justin Bieber, in clunky platform Crocs and a baggy Balenciaga gray suit a few sizes too big, wore a fuchsia beanie on his head as he walked with his wife, Hailey Bieber, dressed in white Saint Laurent.
+Justin Bieber, in a baggy, gray suit a few sizes too big, wore a fuchsia beanie on his head as walked with his wife, Hailey, in white Saint Laurent.
 Count Chrissy Teigen in the pink camp as well.

 “The color of the season I hear is fuchsia,” Porter told E!
 His look was straight off the runway.